-For more than 25 years, Sandie Rinaldo has been the weekend anchor for CTV NATIONAL NEWS, Canada's most-watched national newscast.
-In 2009, Rinaldo took on anchor duties at CTV News Channel and in 2011 the program was renamed DIRECT.
-In addition to her role behind the desk, Rinaldo heads into the field to report stories for CTV’s investigative news program, W5.
+For more than three decades, Rinaldo served as weekend anchor for CTV NATIONAL NEWS, Canada's most-watched national newscast.
+In addition to her role behind the desk, Rinaldo regularly reported stories for Canada's most-watched documentary series, W5.

-Rinaldo joined CTV in 1973 one week after graduating from York University where she earned an Honours B.A. in Fine Arts.
+In May 2023, Rinaldo marked 50 years with CTV, having first walked through the door of the network on May 6, 1973, one week after graduating from York University, where she earned an Honours BA in Fine Arts.
 In that first year, Rinaldo jumped from Junior Secretary to Production Secretary to Production Manager, and then became a researcher for W5.
-In 1975, Rinaldo went to New York City with the W5 team to produce The Bankruptcy of New York, which won a journalism award.

 Rinaldo joined CTV's CANADA AM in 1976 as a story producer specializing in federal and provincial politics.
 In 1977, Rinaldo was appointed Reporter-at-Large for CANADA AM, a position that saw her regularly travelling everywhere from Vancouver to Cape Breton to the Middle East.
 In 1980, Rinaldo was promoted to News Anchor of CANADA AM, earning her the distinction of being the first woman in Canadian history to anchor a daily network newscast.